fatimarmdnn/PGVnet/README.md

 PGVnet/
-├── data/                   # Example data (forward DB, reciprocal DB, trained XGBoost models, receiver coords) ├── src/                    # Training and evaluation source code ├── results/                # Checkpoints, predictions, plots, and metrics └── notebooks/              # Jupyter notebooks (Framework_Pipeline.ipynb)
+├── data/                   # Example data (forward DB, reciprocal DB, trained XGBoost models, receiver coords) ├── src/                    # Training and evaluation source code └── results/                # Checkpoints, predictions, plots, and metrics

 ```

-> Only example data is included.
+> The repository includes only a small example dataset so that results can be reproduced quickly.
 The full dataset and trained models are hosted on [Zenodo](https://doi.org/10.5281/zenodo.15793386).

 ---